Yorams/pubquizunit/readme.md

 - Go to the folder and run:

 	    npm install
+- Once installed everything rename the "settings_empty.json" to "settings.json" and adjust settings.

 Because Pubquizunit uses SQLite3, it has to compile the SQLite3 package.
 Sometimes it's a bitch and it does not want to compile.
 So if you get allot of errors you can try to install SQLite seperate with root access.

 	sudo npm install sqlite3

 And then run the npm install again.
-Once installed everything rename the "settings_empty.json" to "settings.json" and fill in the database settings.

 # How to use
 Start the server with